gamejad/fbbc-lib/README.md

 ## You can find an example of **fbbc-lib** usage in "example_script" folder
 For example the result of SMASH event generator(https://smash-transport.github.io/) 1000 simulations of AuAu collisions at sqrt(s)=11GeV was used.
-To run the script one should type in the 'example_script' folder command (from terminal): `root example.cxx`
+To run the script one should type in the 'example_script' folder command (from a terminal): `root example.cxx`